I’ve been so busy uploading Vlogmas videos on YouTube that I nearly forgot about my blog! So rude.

 Day 1: Øvre Dividal National Park

 Tromsø has been having quite the snowless December, so I wanted to head inland a bit, where there’s always more snow.
-I found this cute little cabin on Airbnb on the edge of Øvre Dividal National park, which is by the border to Finland.
+I found a cute little cabin on the edge of Øvre Dividal National park, which is by the border to Finland.

 Day 2: Lofoten